Irish Water Spaniel

 As long as the Irish water spaniel gets enough exercise during their day, they will be easy to train.
 They are eager to make their owner happy, and they like to work hard to show their intelligence.
 The sessions should be fun and engaging, and they will respond to positive reinforcement throughout the training.

-This dog is so willing to show love and obedience that it is often trained as a therapy or assistance dog.
+This dog is so loving and obedient that it is often trained as a therapy or assistance dog.

 With all of the high energy of the Irish water spaniel, it definitely needs to have an outlet for its active nature.
 It doesn’t take much activity to make them happy, and they are extremely easy to train if they get the exercise that they require.
 Whether you take this pup on a long walk, a jog next to a bicycle, or chasing a ball around at the park, all of these efforts will meet the mental and physical demands they have.